AbhijayPaturi/AbhijayPaturi/README.md

 - 🎓 May 2024

 ## 🍦 Soft Skills
-- Communication
-- Empathy
+- Empathy 💗
+- Communication 📟
 - Adaptability
-- Time Management
+- Creative Problem-solving 🧩
+- Curiosity 💭 => 💡
+- Goal Setting 🎯

 ## 🔗 Connect!
 I'm highly motivated to apply and further develop my soft + hard skills learned from previous work experiences and the dynamic academic environment at USC in novel ways with new opportunities.
 So, feel free to reach out to me for a potential collaboration!
 If not, come say Hi!